ZcashFoundation/zebra/README.md

 There are a few bugs in Zebra that we're still working on fixing:

 - Zebra requires Rust 1.63, due to [a compiler performance regression in Rust 1.64](https://github.com/ZcashFoundation/zebra/issues/5091)
+  - If Zebra fails downloading the Zcash parameters, use [the Zcash parameters download script](https://github.com/zcash/zcash/blob/master/zcutil/fetch-params.sh) instead.
+This script might be needed on macOS, even with Rust 1.63.
 - No Windows support [#3801](https://github.com/ZcashFoundation/zebra/issues/3801)
   - We used to test with Windows Server 2019, but not anymore; see issue for details